molily/molily.de/_posts/2017-11-25-robust-javascript.md

 It turned out that breaking down the logic of an application into pure functions makes the whole application more robust.
 Pure functions are “simple”, they do only one thing.
 They are easy to reason about and easy to test automatically.
 You can simply pass different input values and check the return value.

-Here’s an example of a pure function in JavaScript:
+Here is an example of a pure function in JavaScript:

 ```js
 function sum(a, b) {